shihjay2/hieofone-as/readme.md

 		"scope": "openid email offline uma_authorization"
 	}

-### Step 7: Patient is notified about the new client and authorizes the client
-HIE of One authorization server will send an email and/or text to the patient that a new client is dynamically registered (but not authorized yet).
-Patient verifies that this is indeed a valid client.
-The patient presses Authorize and the client is now registered to the authorization server.
-From now on, the client is now the **registered client**

-### Step 8: Client learns authorization server endpoints
-Client takes  the JSON return (specifically the <code>href subkey</code> under <code>links</code>) and when appending <code>.well-known/uma-configuration</code> to the URL, like this: https://domain.xyz/uma/.well-known/uma-configuration, client will see in JSON format all the valid UMA endpoints where client makes calls to initiate a token request, start authorization, request a permission ticket, and make requesting party claims.

-### Step 9: Client dynamically registers to the authorization server
-Client makes a call to the <code>dynamic_client_endpoint</code> to [register itself](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg-30).
-Client will need to store the <code>client_id</code> and <code>client_secret</code> (such as in a database) going forward.
-It is important for the client to consider which redirect URIs to use as one of them will need to handle the <code>claims_redirect_uri</code> parameter listed [here](#step-3:-client-makes-a-call-to-the-authorization-server-with-the-permission-ticket-given-by-the-resource-server)

-### Step 10: Patient is notified about the new client and authorizes the client
+### Step 5: Authorize client and retreive refresh token
-HIE of One authorization server will send an email and/or text to the patient that a new client is dynamically registered (but not authorized yet).
 As a client, make a call to the <code>authorization_endpoint</code>.
-Make sure as a client you declare these 2 scopes - uma_authorization (which defines you as a client requesting access to resources) and offline_access (so that you can obtain a **refresh token** for future calls without needing the patient to repeat consent online.)
+Make sure as a client that it declares these 2 scopes - uma_authorization (which defines you as a client requesting access to resources) and offline_access (so that you can obtain a **refresh token** for future calls without needing the patient to repeat consent online.)
 Here is an example call (line breaks below are just for display convenience):

 	GET /authorize?
 	response_type=code